A Bayesian design for dual-agent dose optimization with targeted therapies: Method

 In other words and based on \eqref{eq_mtd}, if $x$ is fixed, the posterior distribution of the MTD takes the form $[\tilde{y}_{\mbox{ MTD}}~|~\tilde{{\boldsymbol \Psi}}_T,x] = (F^{-1}(\theta_T) - \tilde{\alpha}_0 - \tilde{\alpha}_1 \times x) / (\tilde{\alpha}_2 + \tilde{\alpha}_3 \times x)$ whereas if $y$ is fixed, it takes the form $[\tilde{x}_{\mbox{ MTD}}~|~\tilde{{\boldsymbol \Psi}}_T,y] = (F^{-1}(\theta_T) - \tilde{\alpha}_0 - \tilde{\alpha}_2 \times y) / (\tilde{\alpha}_1 + \tilde{\alpha}_3 \times y)$, with $\tilde{{\boldsymbol \Psi}}_T = \{\tilde{\alpha}_0 = F^{-1}(\tilde{\rho}_{00}), \tilde{\alpha}_1 = (F^{-1}(\tilde{\rho}_{10}) - F^{-1}(\tilde{\rho}_{00})), \tilde{\alpha}_2 = (F^{-1}(\tilde{\rho}_{01}) - F^{-1}(\tilde{\rho}_{00})), \tilde{\eta}_3\}$ representing the current posterior distribution of the model parameters in \eqref{eq_pdlt}.

-Stage I will enroll a total of $N_1 = C_1 \times m_1$ patients, where $C_1$ represents the total number of cohorts in phase I with equal number of patients $m_1$.
+Stage I will enroll a total of $N_1 = C_1 \times m_1$ patients, where $C_1$ represents the total number of cohorts in phase I with equal number of patients $m_1$. \com{Even though $m_1$ could be any number considered reasonable, we consider throughout the article $m_1 = 2$ and therefore the description of the algorithm is done assuming such cohort size}.
 The stage I algorithm proceeds as follows:

 \begin{enumerate}

 \item The first cohort ($c_1 = 1$) of $m_1$ patients starts at the dose combination $(x = 0, y = 0)$.

 \item For cohorts $c_1 > 1$, if $c_1$ is an even number, \begin{itemize} \item[i)] Patient $2c_{1} - 1$ receives the dose combination $(x_{2c_{1}-1}, y_{2c_{1}-1} = y_{2c_{1}-3})$ where $x_{2c_{1}-1}$ represents the discrete dose level in $\mathcal{Q}$ that is closest, in terms of euclidean distance, to the $\alpha$-th percentile of $[\tilde{x}_{\mbox{ MTD}}~|~\tilde{{\boldsymbol \Psi}}_T,y = y_{2c_{1}-3}]$.